-Private School on U.S East Coast Boasts Views of the Atlantic Ocean
+Private School on U.S East Coast in New England Boasts Views of the Atlantic Ocean

 St. George’s School in Middletown, Rhode Island (near Newport, on the East Coast of the USA), is a private, coeducational boarding and day school.
 As one of the top college-preparatory schools in America, St. George’s offers rigorous academics along with a variety of signature programs, including a “school at sea” experience aboard Geronimo, its 70-foot cutter.

-Founded in 1896 by the Rev. John Byron Diman as an independent, Episcopal high school, the school now hosts a diverse group of more than 370 students in grades 9-12 from across the globe.
+Founded in 1896 by the Rev. John Byron Diman as an independent, Episcopal boarding school in New England, the school now hosts a diverse group of more than 370 students in grades 9-12 from across the globe.
 The school is located on a hilltop, with breathtaking views of the Atlantic Ocean.